-Be aware that parts of our online services, especially those held outside of our CMS (including functionality driven by other systems and separately branded websites) may not be accessible and may be subject to separate accessibility statements.
+Be aware that parts of our online services, especially those held outside our CMS (including functionality driven by other systems and separately branded websites) may not be accessible and may be subject to separate accessibility statements.
 A programme of work is underway to address issues, involving internal developers and designers, and the companies who provide other functionality.

 Functionality driven by 'other systems'

-Many online services held outside of our CMS aren't using the most recent version of our website 'templates', when necessary changes are implemented (as part of the aforementioned programme of work) a number of accessibility issues will be resolved.
+Many online services held outside our CMS aren't using the most recent version of our website 'templates', when necessary changes are implemented (as part of the aforementioned programme of work) a number of accessibility issues will be resolved.